1. Detective Entry overview

-It’s also a real challenge, but we are sure you’ll find it’s incredibly rewarding.
+It is a real challenge, but we are sure you will find it incredibly rewarding.

-In these webpages you will be able to learn more about the Detective Constable role, its demands, what sort of person you need to be, the pay and benefits, how to apply as well as being able to read some testimonials of Suffolk officers already in the post and why they think it is a great job.
+In these webpages you will be able to learn more about the Detective Constable role, its demands, the pay and benefits, how to apply as well as being able to read some testimonials of Suffolk officers already in the post and why they think it is a great job.

-We want to recruit talented people who have the aptitude to perform as a detective, without necessarily having prior policing experience.
+We want to recruit talented individuals who possess the aptitude to perform as a detective, without necessarily having prior policing experience.

 It won’t be easy.
 The selection process is multi-layered and designed to be rigorous.

-- Stage 1 is a requirement to progress through a paper application process which looks at your suitability to join the detective entry scheme.
+- Stage 1: successfully complete and pass the paper application process which looks at your suitability to join the detective entry scheme.

-- Stage 3 will involve exercises to test decision making, report writing and observation skills before being interviewed by a panel which is comprised of senior detectives.
+- Stage 3: invited to attend a bespoke detective assessment day based at Police Headquarters, Martlesham (between 14th and 27th October).
+This will involve exercises to test decision making, report writing and observation skills before being interviewed by a panel which is comprised of senior detectives.